musselwhizzle/Focus-Points/README.md

 3. Move this folder to where you'd normally kept your Lightroom plugins.
 4. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder
-5. Once installed, in Library mode with a photo selected go to "Library -> Plug-in Extras -> Focus Point" or alternatively "File -> Plug-in Extras -> Focus Point".
+5. Once installed, in Library mode with a photo selected go to "Library -> Plug-in Extras -> Focus Point" or alternatively (also in Develop mode) "File -> Plug-in Extras -> Focus Point".

 <img src="screens/plugin_extra.png" alt="Screenshot" style="width: 200px;"/>